Regular (Statutory) Individual Vaccination for Children

 - Eligible participants: Girls equivalent to 6th grade of elementary school to 1st year of high school

-- Number of vaccinations: 3 times or 2 times Note: For the 9-valent HPV vaccine, if the first vaccination is received before turning 15 years old, it is possible to complete the vaccination with 2 doses.
+- Number of doses: 3 times or 2 times.
+Note: If the first dose is received before turning 15 years old, it is possible to complete the vaccination with 2 doses.
+(In the case of the 9-valent HPV vaccine)

 Vaccination Location